 Students or alumni may audit courses for the purpose of reviewing course content.
 Grades will not be provided and credit will not be granted for audited courses.
 Audited courses may not be applied to course requirements for degree programs.
 Financial aid will not be applied to the cost of audited courses.
 Class space must be available and audit fees must be paid in advance in order for students or alumni to audit a course.
-The Course Audit Application must be completed by the student or alumni and approved by the Dean, Enrollment Management and the Dean of Students.
+The Course Audit Application must be completed by the student or alumni and approved by the Assistant Dean, Academic Advising and Registrar.
 Students or alumni have seven calendar days from the start date of a course to drop or add an audited course.
-Refund schedules from the College's drop/add and withdrawal policies will be applied to audited courses.
+Refund schedules from the College's drop/ add and withdrawal policies will be applied to audited courses.